 WHAT ARE CLOSING COSTS?

-By far the most common question Real Estate Agents get asked is: “What are closing costs?”
+This is by far the most common question Real Estate Agents get asked regarding financing your home purchase: “What are closing costs?”
 It is important to know that both Buyers and Sellers pay a portion of the closing costs.
 Here you’ll find a breakdown of exactly what buyers pay when buying a home in Pierce County.

 HOW DO I PAY MY LENDER FOR THEIR SERVICES?